Key Points

 - Getting the right nutrition can be hard when you're busy and exhausted.

-- With March being National Women's Month and National Nutrition Month, try these easy nutrition tips for when you're low on energy.
+- Try these easy dietitian-approved nutrition tips for when you're low on energy.

-- You could also get virtual consultations with a Registered Dietitian for personalized support for tough days.
+- You could also get virtual consultations with a Registered Dietitian for personalized support along your health journey.

-If you're a woman juggling work, family, chores at home, and caregiving tasks, you may have encountered a common piece of advice.
+If you're juggling work, family, chores at home, caregiving tasks, and other responsibilities, you may have encountered a common piece of advice.
 It's well-intended but often impractical: "Put your oxygen mask on before you help others!"

 In theory, it sounds good.
 But in practice, it's incredibly difficult when you're overworked, tired, and always busy.